temporalio/documentation/docs/learning-paths/background-checks/cli-reference.md

 #### `--ssn` (required)

-Social Security Number of the Candidate.
+Social Security number of the Candidate.

 #### `--address` (required)